edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::bytes
 ==========

-The :eql:type:`std::bytes` values are represented as-is.
+:eql:type:`std::bytes` values are represented as is.

 .. _ref_protocol_fmt_int16: